littlex2015/bios611-project1/README.md

 YouTube (the world-famous video sharing website) maintains a list of the top trending videos on the platform.
 According to Variety magazine, “To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring users interactions (number of views, shares, comments and likes).
 Note that they’re not the most-viewed videos overall for the calendar year”.
 Top performers on the YouTube trending list are music videos (such as the famously virile “Gangam Style”), celebrity and/or reality TV performances, and the random dude-with-a-camera viral videos that YouTube is well-known for.

 In this project, I will do some Exploratory Data Analysis on the dataset.
 This analysis will focus on answering the following questions:
-1) Is there correlation between the number of views and the number of likes?
+1) Is there correlation between the number of views and the number of likes/dislikes over all trending videos?
-2) What are the top trending Channels in all countries?
+2) Which Category has the most trending videos?
-3) What are the most frequent type of video?
+3) What are the most frequent category of trending videos?
-4) Which country has the most viewed videos in the trending field?
+4) Which category has the most disliked videos?
-5) Whats the most frequent names in title, description, tags?
+5) Whats the most frequent names in title, description, tags of trending videos?

 Factors like the name of a video, the type of a video are significant elements of  a trending video.
 The answers from the quesitons above can help a youtuber to make the next trending video by finding the most popular types and names of the video.